t-harvey/markdown_renderer/README.md

 ### EventEmitter.emit(event, args...)
 * `event` *string* The name of the event that you want to emit.
-* `arg1` *optional* All other arguments will be given to any registered listener functions.
+* `args` *optional* All other arguments will be given to any registered listener functions.
 * Returns: true if there were any listener functions called.

 Triggers an event.
 Any listener functions that have been added to the